LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 The message sending mechanisms always check if the receiver of a message is a defined object and if the message corresponds to a declared predicate within the scope of the sender.
-The built-in protocol ``forwarding`` declares a predicate, :ref:`methods_forward_1`, which is automatically called (if defined) by the runtime for any message that the receiving object does not understand.
+The built-in protocol :ref:`forwarding <apis:forwarding/0>` declares a predicate, :ref:`methods_forward_1`, which is automatically called (if defined) by the runtime for any message that the receiving object does not understand.
 The usual definition for this error handler is to delegate or forward the message to another object that might be able to answer it:

 ::